what is optical coherence tomography?

 Optical coherence tomography eye test procedure

 Optical coherence tomography (OCT) is a non-invasive imaging test that uses light waves to take detailed pictures of the retina, which is the part of the eye responsible for vision.
-It is commonly used to diagnose and manage eye conditions such as macular degeneration, glaucoma, and diabetic retinopathy.
+Doctors commonly use it to diagnose and manage eye conditions such as macular degeneration, glaucoma, and diabetic retinopathy.

 - Before the test, the eye doctor may dilate your pupils using eye drops to allow a better view of the retina.

-- You will be seated in front of the OCT machine and asked to place your chin on a chinrest.
+- The technician will ask you to sit in front of the OCT machine and place your chin on a chinrest.

 - The technician will align the machine with your eye and ask you to look at a target.